-Mr. Tang Wee Loke - holds a Bachelor of Business Administration degree.
+Mr. Tang Wee Loke - holds a Bachelor of Business Administration degree from University of Hawaii.
 He began his career in Kay Hian & Co (Pte) as an Analyst in 1973 and became a Director in 1977.
 He was appointed Deputy Managing Director of Kay Hian James Capel Pte Ltd in 1990 and of UOB-Kay Hian Holdings Limited in 2000 following the merger of UOB Securities (Pte) Ltd and Kay Hian Holdings Limited.

 He retired from his position as Deputy Managing Director in December 2007 and remained as an Executive Director of UOB-Kay Hian Holdings Limited until 31 December 2011.
 He was appointed Non-Executive Director from 1 January 2012 and has from 1 January 2015 become an Independent Director.
-He is Chairman of the Nominating Committee and was appointed a member of the Audit Committee and Remuneration Committee on 1 May 2015.
+He was redesignated as a Non-Executive Non-Independent Director from 17 October 2023.
+He was appointed a member of the Remuneration Committee on 1 May 2015.